April 27, 2026 By Liz Hunt

 How do traditional loans work?

-2. You gather the required documents
+2. Gather the required documents

 You’ll need several documents to confirm your identity and help lenders determine your eligibility.
 These are some documents you’ll likely need:

-- Personal tax returns.
+• Personal tax returns.
 These help the lender ascertain whether you’re fiscally responsible.

-- Professional resume.
+• Professional resume.
 These verify your professional background, which can help banks mitigate any perceived financial risk.

-- Personal background statement.
+• Personal background statement.
 This document provides a snapshot of your background.
 It includes your criminal record, previous names, previous residences, educational experience, and more.

 3. Complete an application

-4. If approved, go over the terms with your lender
+4. If approved, review the terms

 Once your application has been approved, the lender will provide an overview of the exact loan terms, including your loan amount, repayment term, interest rates, and other relevant conditions.